bixBeta/scRNA-WS24/Lessons/Week2.md

 ### Cellranger Output

 This week we start with the complete cellranger outputs that are conveniently available for us to download from the following path: `/path/to/cellranger-outs/`
-Please note that in Week1, we were using a downsampled version of the dataset.
+Please note that in Week1, we were using a downsampled version of the dataset and we can ignore those outputs for this exercise.

 It is important to note that **cellranger** creates a new directory for each sample and there are many files/subfolders that are created within that directory.
 The count matrices produced by cellranger are located in the `./sampleName/outs/` directory. <br> For Seurat analysis we will be using the file named `filtered_feature_bc_matrix.h5` for each sample.